Windows 11 23H2 new features and changes (September 2023 update)

 File Explorer new Home an header / Image: Microsoft

 In the address bar, the experience no longer shows the green progress bar.
-Instead, the tab’s icon will have a spinning animation, indicating that the location is loading.
-In addition, the address bar will now display the sync status for OneDrive files, and as you hover over the icon, a new flyout will open to show the correct storage quota.
+Instead, the tab’s icon has a spinning animation, indicating that the location is loading.
+In addition, the address bar now displays the sync status for OneDrive files, and as you hover over the icon, a new flyout opens to show the correct storage quota.

-Clicking the chevron button in the path will reveal an updated flyout design using the design principles of Windows 11.
+Clicking the chevron button in the path will reveal a new flyout design using the design principles of Windows 11.
 Finally, the address bar and search box now include rounded corners.

 The new “Gallery” page introduces a new way to view and manage images.
 The new page includes a view for pictures identical to the one available in the Photos app, including larger thumbnails, rounded corners, hiding the file name, and using chronological sorting.
 On the page, you can use the “Manage Locations” option from the “Collection” menu to add or remove folders with images.
 The default settings only show the contents of the “Pictures” folder.